-To ensure that engine/generator vibration doesn't transmit to the hull, most installations use flexible rubber exhaust hose for the water cooled section of the exhaust line because of the ease of installation and flexibility.
-This exhaust hose must be marine certified.
+With a water lift exhaust sytem marine grade CORRUGATED exhaust hose can be used for the water cooled section of the exhaust because of the ease of installation and flexibility.
+Use a continuous length of hose between the engine connection and the inlet to the muffler and from the outlet of the muffler to the outlet on the hull.
 Provide adequate support for the rubber hose, to prevent sagging, bending, and formation of water pockets.
 Always use corrosion resistant carriers and hangers.